 The hourly wage for mobile application developers varies widely - from $21 to over $100 per hour - depending on the mobile developer's location, portfolio and experience.

 Sources: US Bureau of Labor Statistics | Indeed.com

 Most employers seek mobile application developers with at least a bachelor's degree in software engineering, mobile application development, mobile computing, computer science or a similar programming-centric field of study.
 Hiring managers for mobile development positions will also want to see a portfolio with samples of completed mobile applications and your best development projects.
 The following undergrad and graduate degree programs satisfy both of these requirements with hands-on courses wherein students create a range of applications for the leading mobile platforms, plus specialized lessons on presenting yourself as a top candidate for mobile developer positions, in which active mobile development practitioners help you assemble the apps created throughout the program into an industry-specific portfolio, resume and cover letter.

-Research and compare the top-rated mobile application developer training programs in the U.S. and online.
+Research and compare the top-rated mobile development degree programs in the US and online.